-The independent qualified persons responsible for preparing the Study are: Jesse Aarsen, P.Eng. and Tracey Meintjes, P.Eng. of MMTS; Edward Wellman PE, PG, CEG and Clara Balasko, P.E. of SRK; Kris Raffle, P.Geo. of APEX Geoscience Ltd.; and Gary Giroux, M.A.Sc., P.Eng. of Giroux Consultants Ltd.; all of whom act as independent consultants to the Company, are Qualified Persons as defined by National Instrument 43-101 ("NI 43-101").
+The independent qualified persons responsible for preparing the Study are: Jesse Aarsen, P.Eng., Tracey Meintjes, P.Eng., Edward Wellman PE, PG, CEG, Clara Balasko, P.E., Kris Raffle, P.Geo., and Gary Giroux, M.A.Sc., P.Eng., all of whom act as independent consultants to the Company, and are Qualified Persons as defined by National Instrument 43-101 ("NI 43-101").
+Ms. Balasko, who was one of the authors of the FS, no longer works for SRK Consulting (U.S.), Inc. Accordingly, R. Breese Burnley, P.E. of SRK Consulting (U.S.) Inc. has assumed responsibility for the portions of the scientific and technical information previously attributed to Ms. Balasko.